Does a Seatbelt Ticket Affect Insurance Rates?

 Does a Seatbelt Ticket Affect Your Record or the Passenger's Record?

-So whether a seatbelt ticket goes on the driver’s record or the passenger’s depends on your state’s laws.
-In some states, the driver is responsible for all passengers to wear seatbelts; in others, the adult passengers 18 and over are responsible for themselves.
+So whether a seatbelt ticket goes on the driver's record or the passenger's depends on your state's laws.

 Since seatbelt laws vary by state, it's important to know how they apply where you live or drive.
 Buckling up all passengers helps avoid legal and financial consequences and also improves safety for everyone in the vehicle.